facebookresearch/demucs/docs/api.md

 kw: Arguments to be added or replaced in the command line.
 To get a list of supported keys, you can run `print(demucs.separate.get_parser().parse_args([""]))`.

+#### `property samplerate`

+A read-only property saving sample rate of the model requires.
+Will raise a warning if the model is not loaded and return the default value.

+#### `property audio_channels`

+A read-only property saving audio channels of the model requires.
+Will raise a warning if the model is not loaded and return the default value.

+#### `property model`

+A read-only property saving the model.

+#### `property model`

+A read-only property saving the parsed arguments.

 #### `method load_model()`

 Load a model to the class and return the model.
 This could only be called once.